AreaLayer/javascript-dlc/docs/legal.md

 This binding Agreement is between Area Layer and the person, persons, or entity (“You” or “Your”) using the Services.

-These Terms apply to our Bitcoin Services (a rich client application developed and provided by Crypto Garage which allows parties to create, broadcast, and redeem monetary contracts on the Bitcoin Blockchain, using an Oracle (a server outside the blockchain developed by Crypto Garage which provides information to setup a contract between parties, and on maturity publishes the signature data for the contract by referencing market prices), and any of our other services, including but not limited to, the Pricer (a supplementary Google Sheets tool that assists in the pricing of P2P derivatives contracts) related to or utilizing any of the foregoing, which we refer to in these Terms and Conditions documents (“Terms” or “Terms of Use”), collectively, as our “Services”).
+These Terms apply to our Bitcoin Services (a rich client application developed and provided by Area Layer which allows parties to create, broadcast, and redeem monetary contracts on the Bitcoin Blockchain, using an Oracle (a server outside the blockchain developed by Area Layer which provides information to setup a contract between parties, and on maturity publishes the signature data for the contract by referencing market prices), and any of our other services, including but not limited to, the Pricer (a supplementary Google Sheets tool that assists in the pricing of Area Layer contracts) related to or utilizing any of the foregoing, which we refer to in these Terms and Conditions documents (“Terms” or “Terms of Use”), collectively, as our “Services”).

 ### 1.2 ELIGIBILITY AND AGREEMENT